microsoft/BotBuilder-Samples/CSharp/sample-KnowledgeBot/README.md

 ```

 ## How to try this sample
 Finally, let's test our bot out.
-You can tyr it with emulator after setting Web.config with search credentials.
+You can try it with emulator after setting Web.config with search credentials.
 I will demonstrate the bot working in the bot framework emulator, but if deployed to Azure Web Apps, this bot could be enabled on several different channels.

 ### How to set search credentials in Web.Config